algorandfoundation/docs/docs/get-details/atomic_transfers.md

 Below you will find examples for creating and sending group transactions to the network in each of the available SDKs and with `goal`.

+!!! tip
-Also, This processes may be somewhat automated with the use of the [atomic transaction composer](../sdks/atc.md).
+    The following processes may be simplified with the SDKs use of the [atomic transaction composer](../sdks/atc.md).

 # Step-by-step guide